 Technology company Dynatronix redesigned its production system to accommodate ROWE.
-That resulted in 20% increase in on-time delivery rate and 40% decrease in production time for their biggest product.
-At Choice Translating, a linguistics company, gross revenue grew 13.3% after switching to ROWE.
+That resulted in a 20% increase in on-time delivery rate and a 40% decrease in production time for their biggest product.

 To hold employees accountable that way, clearly define the output criteria and communication expectations for each role.
 In remote working environments, it is even more crucial to replace vague expectations with concrete ones.
 Because inadequately defined goals can create problems that are likely to be amplified.

 To measure the progress of your company’s business goals, use key performance indicators – KPI’s.
-These indicate whether your organisation has attained its goals in a specific time frame.
+These indicate whether your organization has attained its goals in a specific time frame.